Universal Offer

 Many of our pupils join us following a period of disruption or difficulty in their education, making re-engaging them in learning a central focus of our curriculum.
 By offering opportunities that are carefully aligned with their individual needs, as outlined in their EHCPs, and designed to capture their interest and imagination, we aim to foster a positive, supportive learning environment where pupils feel both included and valued.
 This extends beyond the classroom and academic subjects, providing opportunities to enhance their cultural and social capital through experiential learning.

 We understand that for our pupils to succeed, they must first be ready to learn.
-The SEMH needs of our students often present significant barriers to this, so we adopt an approach that integrates the Six Principles of Nurture and trauma-informed practices, acknowledging the lasting impact of early trauma on development.
+The SEMH needs of our students often present significant barriers to this, so we adopt an approach to support our learners.
+We use a range of trauma-informed practices, acknowledging the lasting impact of early trauma on development.
 At the heart of this approach is the development of strong, trusting relationships, grounded in Carl Rogers' work and the principle of unconditional positive regard

 All pupils can access;

-Reading Time – Dedicated reading sessions every afternoon.
+• Reading Time – Dedicated reading sessions every morning.

-Individual Student Passports – Developed collaboratively with students and parents, including personalised risk assessments.
+• Individual Student Passports and Personal Regulation Plans – Developed collaboratively with students and parents, including personalised risk assessments.

 This comprehensive offer ensures that every student at Maple receives the support, structure, and opportunities needed to succeed academically, socially, and emotionally.